-The (DES co-processor of the) TOE shall meet the requirement "Cryptographic operation (FCS_COP.1[DES])" as specified below.
+The (DES co-processor of the) TOE shall meet the requirement "Cryptographic operation (FCS COP.1[DES])" as specified below.

-FCS_COP.1[DES] Cryptographic operation ---------------- ------------------------- accordance with a specified cryptographic algorithm Triple Data Encryption Algorithm (TDEA) 3 and cryptographic key sizes of 112 or 168 bit 4 that meet the following list of standards 5:
+Hierarchical to: No other components.
+FCS_COP.1.1 The TSF shall perform encryption and decryption 2 in accordance with a specified cryptographic algorithm Triple Data Encryption Algorithm (TDEA) 3 and cryptographic key sizes of 112 or 168 bit 4 that meet the following list of standards 5: